What Are Wireframes?

 The same screen can be built in a lot of different ways, but only a few of them will get your message across correctly and result in an easy-to-use software or website.
 Nailing down a good interface structure is possibly the most important part of designing software.

 Doing this work now, before any code is written and before the visual design is finalized, will save you lots of time and painful adjustment work later.
-For more information about why people choose to wireframe, read about The Two Phases of Wireframing or watch our Wireframing for Newbies video below.
+For more information about why people choose to wireframe, read about The Two Phases of Wireframing, or watch our detailed Wireframing for Newbies video or the quick summary below.

 - Wireframes help get your message across